Communication and Interaction

 School staff have attended various courses to gain further insight into ASD.
-The School liaises regularly with the Autism Outreach Specialist Teaching service.
+The School liaises regularly with the Autism Specialist Teaching service.
 Where necessary the School will consult with an Educational Psychologist.
 For many students with ASD their needs are successfully met within the classroom without the need for additional support.

-Our SENCDo has a level three Elklan qualification and can advise on strategies in the classroom.
+Our SENDCo has a level three Elklan qualification and can advise on strategies in the classroom.
 Where students have significant speech and language needs that are not being met, we will refer them to the Speech and Language Service.